KislakCenter/ds-scripts/README.md

 DS::Converter::BaseConverter uses the manifest to orchestrate the conversion of the source records to the CSV import format.
-Specifically, the converter, reads each manifest entry, selects the appropriate DS::Mapper (e.g, DS::Mapper::MarcMapper), and passes the entry and corresponding source record to the data mapper for conversion.
+Specifically, the converter reads each manifest entry, selects the appropriate DS::Mapper (e.g, DS::Mapper::MarcMapper), and passes the entry and corresponding source record to the data mapper for conversion.
 The converter returns the mapped data for each record (as